-*Orphan drug status (FDA, 2017)
+*Orphan drug status [18]

 Table 1 shows purchases according to ATC classification (therapeutic subgroup).
 Purchases of medicines acting in the alimentary tract and metabolism (29.0%) and immunosuppressants (18.6%) were predominant.

 Table 1.
 Purchases of unlicensed medicines, according to ATC classification.
 Brazil, 2004-2013